percebus/azure-secure-networking-for-devs/docs/tutorial/01/hub.md

 ### Resource visualizer

-You can see the relationship between the Firewall `fw` and the Public IP `fw-pip` in the resource visualizer.
+You can see the relationship between the Firewall `fw` and the Public IP `fw-ip` in the resource visualizer.

 ![Resource visualizer](../../../assets/img/azure/solution/vnets/hub/fw/resources/01.png)